CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

 tweets = []
 ```

-The first step executed was to get some basic statistics and printed information of the information collected as follow:
+The first step executed was to open tha .json file where the information was stored:

 ```python